4d/docs/website/translated_docs/de/Desktop/building.md

 *   **By application name** (default) - The 4D application automatically opens the most recently opened data file corresponding to the structure file.
 This allows you to move the application package freely on the disk.
 This option should generally be used for merged applications, unless you specifically need to duplicate your application.

 *   **By application path** - The merged 4D application will parse the application's *lastDataPath.xml* file and try to open the data file with an "executablePath" attribute that matches the application's full path.
 If such an entry is found, its corresponding data file (defined through its "dataFilePath" attribute) is opened.
-Otherwise, the last opened data file is opened (default mode).
+If such an entry is found, its corresponding data file (defined through its "dataFilePath" attribute) is opened.

 For more information about the data linking mode, refer to the [Last data file opened](#last-data-file-opened) section.